 - KASAN (Kernel Address Sanitizer)

 - Dynamic memory error detector, to find use-after-free and out-of-bounds bugs.

 - Available on most architectures

 - See dev-tools/kasan for details.

 - ► KFENCE (Kernel Electric Fence)

 - A low overhead alternative to KASAN, trading performance for precision.
 Meant to be used in production systems.

-- Only available on x86, arm64 and powerpc (Linux 5.13 status)
+- Available on most architectures.

 - See dev-tools/kfence for details.

-Kmemleak
+- Kmemleak

 - Dynamic checker for memory leaks

 - This feature is available for all architectures.

 - See dev-tools/kmemleak for details.